 Weather considerations before moving to Costa Rica

-November-April is high season—or the dry season or tourist season.
-In my opinion, it is more-accurately called high season because of the higher prices of getting to or arriving at tourist destinations or that “high” relates to high occupancy at hotels, resorts, and B &Bs.
+November-April is the high season—or the dry season or tourist season.
+Ticos call it more-accurately the high season.
+That’s because of the higher prices at tourist destinations.
+The “high” relates to high occupancy at hotels, resorts, and B & B’s.

-However, weather worldwide is changing and we had rain on the day we arrived at the end of February—unheard of we were told.
+However, the weather worldwide is changing.
+We had rain on the day we arrived at the end of February.
+That was unheard of we were told.

 We’ve had rain in March and a significant amount in April.
 Add to that the fact that Costa Rica suffered a drought in 2012.
-(It was severe enough that several communities are currently out of water and having it trucked in.)
+The water supply should be part of your weather considerations.
+The drought was severe enough that several communities ran out of water and have it trucked in.

 Over a beer in a bar with two expats living near a northern hillside Central Valley community, my wife and I were told that one chap’s wife was asking for a space heater.
 The man said, “if I have to buy heat for my house, we’re going to move to a warmer spot down the hill.”

-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
+The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica.
+He and his wife used the services of GoDutch Realty to purchase a property in Costa Rica.
 In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.

 If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.